NagadeviPriya/Mobile-Brand-Analysis-Dashboard/README.md

 16. Which phone has maximum battery capacity?
 17. Screen size of most of the models
 18. What is the average refresh rate of top performing models?
-19. What is the average resolution rate of top performing models?
+19. What is the average ram capacity of top performing models?
 20. Models having least internal memory.

 # Insights gained from the above questions